2024 Democratic National Convention: Gaza war protests

-Tuesday
+In the months leading up of the convention, sizable Gaza war protests had included significant criticism of Biden administration's handling of relations with Israel amid the Gaza war were widely expected to be organized in Chicago during the convention.

-On the second day of protest, an additional layer of fencing was replaced overnight.
-A group called "Behind Enemy Lines" planned a protest at the Israeli Consulate in Chicago.
-Flyers for the event said "Make it great like '68!
-Shut down the DNC for Gaza."
-Police blocked the group from marching minutes into the protest and arrested dozens of protesters dressed in black bloc who attempted to break through the line.
-More arrests occurred at the end of the night.
-Some protesters claimed they were arrested as they were trying to leave but Police Superintendent Larry Snelling denied that they had used the federally prohibited kettling tactic.
-An organizer for CODEPINK unfurled a banner on the convention floor that said "Free Free Palestine."
+Numerous rallies and marches were staged during the conventions.
+However, the number of protesters that participated in protests at the conventions ultimately fell far short of pre-convention expectations.
+March on the DNC 2024 had announced an expectation of 20,000 participants at their protest on the conventions opening day.
+The actual protest turnout was significantly smaller, with city officials estimating that the participating crowd was roughly 3,500.
+An Associated Press story published shortly after the conclusion of the convention commented, "as far as Chicago's storied protests go, the numbers outside the Democratic National Convention were unremarkable."

 During the ceremonial roll call of delegates on the convention floor to decide the Democratic party nominee for president, dozens of delegates voted "Present" as a protest vote.
 Some of these delegates publicly expressed they voted this way to express frustration with the Biden-Harris administration's handling of the war in Gaza.
 The delegates who voted "Present" had their votes voiced out loud by the state delegations during the roll call.
-Although notably, the Kentucky Democratic Party was the only state delegation that did not announce their ‘present’ votes in the roll call.
+Although notably, the Kentucky Democratic Party was the only state delegation that did not announce their 'present' votes in the roll call.